jaspector

 Yoakum's current fee manual publicly shows permit categories for residential and commercial building work, detached accessory buildings and carports, structural repairs, roof repair or replacement, foundation repair, demolition, fences, certificates of occupancy, and mechanical/electrical/plumbing permits.
 The same manual says interior non-structural repair is no fee and building permit not required, though MEP permit fees still apply as required.

+Not all construction work requires a permit in Yoakum, TX.
 The following work is generally exempt: Interior non-structural repairs (no fee, building permit not required; MEP permit fees may still apply); Detached accessory buildings or carports of 200 square feet (listed as no fee in the reviewed fee manual, though not expressly stated as permit-exempt).
 Note: No fuller public exempt-work list was found in the reviewed Yoakum sources.
+When in doubt, confirm with the local building department before starting work.